Memorization Dynamics in Knowledge Distillation for Language Models: Related Work

 \paragraph{Memorization} \citet{carlini2019secretsharerevaluatingtesting} were the first to study the phenomenon of \emph{unintended} memorization in generative models.
 This led to numerous in-depth studies on memorization where pretrained language models regurgitate portions of their training data~\citep{Carlini2020ExtractingTD, tirumala, carlini2023quantifyingmemorizationneurallanguage, nasr2023scalableextractiontrainingdata, biderman2023emergentpredictablememorizationlarge, huang2024demystifyingverbatimmemorizationlarge, prashanth2025recitereconstructrecollectmemorization, hayes-etal-2025-measuring, morris2025languagemodelsmemorize, ahmed2026extractingbooksproductionlanguage}, including studies on post-trained~\citep{barbero2025extractingalignmentdataopen} and fine-tuned models~\citep{mireshghallah-etal-2022-empirical, zeng-etal-2024-exploring, borkar2025privacyrippleeffectsadding}.
 However, despite these efforts on demystifying memorization, it remains poorly understood in a KD setup.

 \paragraph{Memorization \& Privacy in Knowledge Distillation (KD)} Prior research on studying privacy during knowledge distillation includes membership inference attacks~\citep{students_parrot, zhang-etal-2025-membership, cui2025membershipinferenceattacksknowledge}, where the student can reveal information about the teacher's training data. \citet{distillationrobustifiesunlearning} find that distillation discards undesirable behavior (e.g., vulnerability to adversarial elicitation) while keeping the desired behavior intact.
-Most related to our work are the studies on data extraction in a KD setup: mainly \citet{dandekar-etal-2024-translation} who show that student machine translation models inherit a lot of the teacher's memorization during sequence-level distillation, \citet{zhang-etal-2025-membership} also study memorization inheritance, and their results indicate that students struggle to reproduce the teacher's entire memorization of 32 tokens, and \citet{singh-2025-teacher} show some early evidence that distillation can help reduce memorization.
+Most related to our work are the studies on data extraction in a KD setup: mainly \citet{dandekar-etal-2024-translation} who show that student machine translation models inherit a lot of the teacher's memorization during sequence-level distillation, \citet{zhang-etal-2025-membership} also study memorization inheritance, and their results indicate that students struggle to reproduce the teacher's entire memorization of 32 tokens, and \citet{singh-2025-teacher} similarly find that distillation can help reduce memorization.

 Unlike prior studies that focus on privacy leakage using membership inference attacks or memorization inheritance, our work systematically tracks memorization across the entire KD pipeline, including teacher, baseline, and student models.
 We measure both the amount and type of examples each model memorizes and show that student models primarily memorize \emph{easy-to-memorize examples}.
+Furthermore, we provide a mechanistic explanation for why KD acts as a regularizer to reduce memorization compared to standard fine-tuning.